modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 ### Adding a Moderator Group

-So earlier, in our QuipReply call, we specified a moderatorGroup of 'Moderators'.
+So earlier, in our QuipReply call, we specified a moderatorGroup of "Moderators".
 Let's go ahead and create that User Group now.

-Go to Security -> Access Controls, and create a new User Group called 'Moderators'.
+Go to Security -> Access Controls, and create a new User Group called "Moderators".
 Add any users you want in the group (including yourself!) and give them whatever role you want.

 Then, go to the Context Access tab.
-Add an ACL (a row, basically) that gives this user group access in the 'mgr' context, with a minimum role of Member (9999), and the Access Policy of 'QuipModeratorPolicy'.
+Add an ACL (a row, basically) that gives this user group access in the "mgr" context, with a minimum role of Member (9999), and the Access Policy of "QuipModeratorPolicy".

-What this does is allow anyone in the 'Moderators' usergroup to moderate posts in your threads, and also notifies them via email when new posts are made.
+What this does is allow anyone in the "Moderators" usergroup to moderate posts in your threads, and also notifies them via email when new posts are made.
 They can then either login to the manager to moderate comments, or click on links directly in the emails to approve or reject the comments.
 Your ACL should look something like this:

 ![](moderator-group.png)